chianw/chianw/post30azurefwfqdnsyntax.md

-## Azure Firewall Premium - syntax for FQDN filtering in Application Rules
+## Azure Firewall - syntax for FQDN filtering in Application Rules

 Azure Firewall Rule Collections can be of type DNAT, Network or Application.
 In a Network Rule Collection, FQDN filtering is based on a static FQDN, for e.g. www.google.com but no wildcards like *.google.com .
 In Application Rule Collections, FQDN filtering supports wildcards like *.google.com